All About Microsoft Access 2013 and Access 365

 The direction that Access 365 is now reverting to the original intention of Microsoft Access.
 That is, providing a rapid development environment for small Line of Business (LOB) applications.

-Microsoft Access Forms are at the end of the road, as is the obsolete VBA language.
+Microsoft Access Forms are at the end of the road, as is the legacy VBA language.
 There will be no further enhancements.
 For mission critical administration systems for the small company, the best development platform by far is a Visual Basic.Net Front-End with a Microsoft Access Database at the back-end.

 The Cloud should be used for small but useful everyday automated businesses processes - i.e. Apps.